trailofbits/llvm-sanitizer-tutorial/README.md

 # Integrating a runtime component

 # Some other things I learned
 Your IR passes will be operating system agnostic but other parts of the toolchain are not.
 When integrating your sanitizer you will have to perform different build operations for OSX/Windows etc. For example in this tutorial we statically linked the runtime to  Fortunately compiler-rt hides a lot of the nastiness from you.
-I reccomend trying to use the sanitizer runtime interface as much as possible so you can run on as many operating systems without getting a headache. <br/>
+I reccomend trying to use the sanitizer runtime interface as much as possible so you can run on as many operating systems without getting a headache.

+If you are having issues with some of the cmake build systems I would double check to see you didn't make any typos.
+For example if you put the architecture as ${x86}, it needs to be ${X86} etc etc.

+Overall this winternship was a great experience, and I hope that this repo documents what I learned so the rest of you can build sanitizers without needing to comb through the toolchain.
+Below are some of the helpful resources I linked in the blogpost, they are all really great.

 # Helpful resources
 link the dam blogpost again lol <br/>